-A Preceptorship is an opportunity for students to broaden and strengthen their clinical skills under the supervision of a licensed healthcare provider in practice who is acting as a clinical role model.
-We ask that all Preceptors working with NUNM student learners abide by the following requirements:
+A preceptorship is an opportunity for students to broaden and strengthen their clinical skills under the supervision of a licensed healthcare provider in practice who is acting as a clinical role model.
+We ask that all preceptors working with NUNM student learners abide by the following requirements:

 - It is recommended, but not required that the preceptor is covered by professional malpractice liability insurance throughout the preceptorship.
 If the preceptor is not covered by malpractice insurance, students may only observe and not participate in patient care in any way.
-It is also recommended, but not required, that the preceptor list NUNM as a certificate holder on their individual professional liability NUNM students are covered by NUNM professional liability insurance if the preceptor has met and observes all eligibility requirements.
+It is also recommended, but not required, that the preceptor lists NUNM as a certificate holder on their individual professional liability.
+NUNM students are covered by NUNM professional liability insurance if the preceptor has met and observes all eligibility requirements.
 Declaration is available upon request from the Office of Clinical Education.

-- If the preceptor is an ND practicing in an unlicensed state or is not covered by malpractice/professional liability insurance, students may only observe and not participate in patient.
+- If the preceptor is an ND practicing in an unlicensed state or is not covered by malpractice/professional liability insurance, students may only observe and not participate in patient care.
 The preceptor must assure that the student has no physical contact with patients and provides no medical advice in these circumstances.

 - Preceptors must be physically on-site for supervisory purposes whenever the student is present during the rotation.

-- Review the objectives and expectations of the Preceptorship as well as the student’s Learning Goals to determine the type of opportunities that will enhance the student’s learning.
+- Review the objectives and expectations of the preceptorship as well as the student’s learning goals to determine the type of opportunities that will enhance the student’s learning.
 Direct the student to resources and evidence-informed readings as applicable.

 - Promote a collaborative and mutually respectful environment in which to learn while facilitating the student’s progressive independence in clinical knowledge and skills.